About the Journal of Criminal Justice Education

 777 W. Harrisburg Pike

 The JCJE Publisher

 JCJE is published by Routledge Journals under full editorial control of the Academy of Criminal Justice Sciences.
 The Journal is published four times per annual volume.

-Individual online subscriptions to JQ and JCJE are a benefit of membership in the Academy of Criminal Justice Sciences.
-ACJS Members and institutional subscribers enjoy online access from Volume 1 of both journals.
+A FREE individual online subscription to JCJE is an ACJS member benefit.
+Members and Institutional subscribers enjoy online access to current and past issues, beginning with Volume 1.
 The online subscription for ACJS members also provides access to articles that are in line for publication through iFirst and a mechanism whereby members can obtain electronic notification as new articles and issues are published to the online system.

-Membership to ACJS is available here.
-ACJS institutional membership is reserved for institutions of higher education offering a bona fide two-year, four-year, or graduate criminal justice/criminology degree program or with a criminal justice/criminology research institute.
-Institutional members shall designate one member of their faculty or administration as a regular member.
+To take advantage of this incredible member benefit, join ACJS as a Regular, Student, Retired, or Institutional member right away by clicking here.
+The ACJS Institutional membership is reserved for institutions of higher education offering a bona fide two-year, four-year, or graduate criminal justice/criminology degree program or with a criminal justice/criminology research institute.
+Institutional members designate one member of their faculty or administration as a regular member.
 This designee receives the member online subscription.
 When a university’s organizational system includes multiple campuses, each campus must individually apply for institutional membership if it houses a separately administered program or institute.

 Libraries must obtain Institutional Subscriptions through Routledge Journals.
 Libraries are not eligible for institutional membership in ACJS.